Correctly renaming a Domain Controller for a seamless easy migration

 Words of caution

-If you rename your DC by renaming a Domain Controller in the normal way you would rename a computer (using the System > Rename this PC gui), you didn’t do it right and your metadata is likely irreversibly damaged.
-However I have seen success in this situation when multiple DC’s exist by demoting a re-promoting the DC.
-If only a single DC exists i would say its maybe a good idea to follow the below guide as it may get your out of the proverbial but probably not recommended and you may have to rely on backups.
+However, I have seen success in this situation when multiple DC’s exist by demoting a re-promoting the DC.
+If only a single DC exists I would say its maybe a good idea to follow the below guide as it may get your out of the proverbial but probably not recommended and you may have to rely on backups.

 We take no responsibility if you get this wrong.
-However if you do have issues we are happy to respond to emails.
+However, if you do have issues we are happy to respond to emails.

 What will happen to clients using this DC?